 You can go to MacArthur Park and buy any identification you want.

-Any passport to any country, any any identification you need here, driver's license, whatever you need, whatever amount of money, you don't have to go to Tijuana anymore.
+Any passport to any country, any identification you need here, driver's license, whatever you need, whatever amount of money, you don't have to go to Tijuana anymore.

 Go to MacArthur Park.

-So they wanted it on May Day, they wanted the typical anarchist communist confrontation with the police, and then wanted to make the police the issue, and not the fact that nobody turned out for their stupid demonstration.
+So they wanted it on May Day, they wanted the typical anarchist communist confrontation with the police and then wanted to make the police the issue and not the fact that nobody turned out for their stupid demonstration.

 So they made the police the issue.

-He wasn't even in the country, and he blamed the police.
+He wasn't even in the country and he blamed the police.

-He didn't even see on my website I've got video taken by people who were in the illegal alien camp.
+On my website, I've got video taken by people who were in the illegal alien camp.

-They they want an open border.
+They want an open border.

 Just check the video yourself that you're not seeing in the mainstream press.